Cjkkkk/cse231-final-update/design.md

 - In `compiler.ts` (maybe a new file called `transform.ts`): we would perform the steps we metioned above to generate the correct code.

 ### Test
-Ten test cases for list are here: [link](https://github.com/Cjkkkk/cse231-final-update/blob/pa3/tests/pa4-inheritance.test.ts).
+Ten test cases for inheritance are here: [link](https://github.com/Cjkkkk/cse231-final-update/blob/pa3/tests/pa4-inheritance.test.ts).